How many data clusters are in the Galaxy data set? Bayesian cluster analysis in action: Assessing the impact of different prior specifications for the Galaxy data set

 \subsection{Analysis of results}

 The analysis of the results focuses on the impact of the prior specifications on the posterior $p(K_+|\bm{y})$ of the number of data clusters.
 The mode of $p(K_+|\bm{y})$ is used as point estimator.
-In addition the entropy of the posterior of $K_+$ is determined to indicate how informative this posterior is for a point estimate of $K_+$.
+In addition, the entropy of the posterior of $K_+$ is determined to indicate how informative this posterior is for a point estimate of $K_+$.
 The entropy of a discrete random variable $X$ with possible outcomes $x_1,\ldots, x_I$ is given by $ - \sum_{i=1}^I P(X = x_i) \log(P(X = x_i) )$.
 Thus, a high entropy value for the posterior of $K_+$ indicates rather equal posterior probabilities for the different values of $K_+$, while a low entropy value results if the posterior is concentrated on a few values.

 The marginal impact of each of the prior specifications on the estimated number of data clusters $K_+$, based on the posterior mode, is assessed by averaging the results across all other prior settings.
-Table~\ref{tab:marginals} shows that on average the estimated number of data clusters $K_+$ (a) is higher for the static than the dynamic MFM, (b) increases for increasing values of the Dirichlet parameter, (c) is lowest for the truncated Poisson prior followed by the BNB(1, 4, 3) prior and then followed after a substantial gap by the $\text{Geom}(0.1)$ and finally the uniform $\text{U}(1, 30)$ prior.
+Table~\ref{tab:marginals} shows the corresponding results.
+On average, the estimated number of data clusters $K_+$ (a) is higher for the static than the dynamic MFM, (b) increases for increasing values of the Dirichlet parameter, (c) is lowest for the truncated Poisson prior followed by the BNB(1, 4, 3) prior and, after a substantial gap, followed by the $\text{Geom}(0.1)$ and finally the uniform $\text{U}(1, 30)$ prior.
 For the priors on the component-specific parameters, a non-monotonic influence is indicated for $B_0$.
-While the average number of estimated data clusters $K_+$ is highest for $B_0 = 20$, comparable results are obtained for $B_0 = 6.3$ and $B_0 = 100$, while a substantial lower average number of data clusters $K_+$ is estimated for $B_0 = 630$.
+The average number of estimated data clusters $K_+$ is highest for $B_0 = 20$, comparable in-between results are obtained for $B_0 = 6.3$ and $B_0 = 100$, and a substantial lower average number of data clusters $K_+$ is estimated for $B_0 = 630$.
 The influence of $C_0$ on the average number of data clusters estimated is monotonic and the number substantially decreases for increasing values of $C_0$.
 The marginal effects observed in Table~\ref{tab:marginals} are in line with our prior expectations based on theoretic considerations and previous results.